Skip to content

 Bee mortality

-Bee mortality refers to the mass death of countless bees in a relatively short period of time.
+Bee mortality refers to the mass death of innumerable bees in a relatively short period of time.
 Bee mortality is a consequence of industrial land use and, due to reduced Pollination performance of bees also has fatal consequences for human food production and many animal and plant species.

 Biodiversity